How do climate action projects work?

 Purchasing offsets and helping fund these projects lets us verifiably reduce global emissions.
 Fewer emissions = a more stable future climate.

-We’re a nonprofit so 100% of every $5 contribution goes to funding low-carbon projects (after bank and regulatory fees).
+As a nonprofit, 100% of every dollar goes to low-carbon projects (after bank, regulatory and service fees).

-It only takes a minute, there is no minimum commitment period and you can cancel anytime.
+It takes a minute, there is no minimum commitment period and you can cancel anytime.

-Your contributions finance green tech projects around the world.
-Projects that are proven to reduce emissions but need funding to go ahead.
+Your contributions finance climate action projects that are proven to reduce emissions but need funding to go ahead.

 All our projects are certified by the highest industry standard (see the FAQ for details).